-A safety management system's primary objective is to contain or mitigate hazards and proactively avoid accidents and injuries.
-Maliha (2021) revealed that "sound safety planning must be based on a detailed understanding of people's processes and activities in the system and the other components of the structures and environments in which they work, including danger detection, risk management, and safety assurance."
+A SMS's primary objective is to contain or mitigate hazards and proactively avoid accidents and injuries.
+Maliha et al. (2021) revealed that "sound safety planning must be based on a detailed understanding of people's processes and activities in the system and the other components of the structures and environments in which they work, including danger detection, risk management and safety assurance".

-Elements of safety management systems
+Elements of SMSs

-Different organisations have different definitions of the elements of safety management systems and their implementation methods.
-Several researchers have looked at the elements of safety management systems by comparing the magnitude of accidents in companies.
-To efficiently implement health and safety (H&S) management practices, there is a need to adopt an appropriate H&S management system.
-One of the most cited systems is the UK Health and Safety Executive's (HSE) framework for managing H&S (HSE, 2020).
-The key elements in this framework are H&S policy, planning, organising, risk assessment, implementation, measuring performance, and audit/review, which has been revised to follow Deming's plan-do-check-act model (HSE, 2013).
-Similar elements to HSE's (2020) framework have also been shown by other H&S management models, including the International Labour Organization guidance.
+Different organisations have different definitions of the elements of SMSs and their implementation methods.
+Several researchers have looked at the elements of SMSs by comparing the magnitude of accidents in companies.
+To efficiently implement HS management practices, there is a need to adopt an appropriate HS management system.
+One of the most cited systems is the United Kingdom Health and Safety Executive's (HSE) framework for managing HS (HSE, 2020).
+The key elements in this framework are HS policy, planning, organising, risk assessment, implementation, measuring performance and audit/review, which has been revised to follow Deming's plan-do-check-act model (HSE, 2013).
+Similar elements to HSE's (2020) framework have also been shown by other HS management models, including the International Labour Organization guidance.